 Raising all of America's meat animals requires vast amounts of corn and soy, which are the most widely grown crops in the United States.
-Around 40 percent of the corn and 70 percent of the soy grown in the United States go to raise meat, making the industry the single largest market for both of these crops.6 iii Just four companies control more than 85 percent of both the corn and soy processing market in the U.S.7 The agricultural traders ADM, Bunge, and Cargill-nicknamed the ABCs of global agriculture-consistently rank as the top grain processors in the U.S.8 These companies are the primary suppliers of feed grain to the meat industry, and their dominant market influence shapes the feed supply chain.
+The domestic meat market consumes 70 percent of the soybeans grown in the U.S. and 40 percent of the corn, and is the biggest single market for both of these crops.
+6 iii Just four companies control more than 85 percent of both the corn and soy processing market in the U.S. The agricultural traders ADM, Bunge, and Cargill-nicknamed the ABCs of global agriculture-consistently rank as the top grain processors in the U.S.8 These companies are the primary suppliers of feed grain to the meat industry, and their dominant market influence shapes the feed supply chain.
 These companies have adopted policies to improve the sustainability of raw materials they source overseas-for example, by forbidding deforestation for palm oil grown in Southeast Asia-but have adopted few policies to ensure that feed sourced in the United States is responsibly grown.